Shopify/hydrogen-v1/docs/deployment.md

 If you're deploying to a non-Oxygen runtime, this is a necessary step to avoid rate-limiting in production.
 Learn [more](/https://shopify.dev/custom-storefronts/hydrogen/framework/environment-variables#use-storefront-api-server-tokens).

+> Note:
+> In this example, environment variables are stored in `Oxygen.env`.
+If you're not deploying to Oxygen, then you can choose a different storage location.

 1. Create a [delegate access token](https://shopify.dev/apps/auth/oauth/delegate-access-tokens) for the Storefront API.

 1. [Store the token](https://vitejs.dev/guide/env-and-mode.html#env-files) in a private environment variable called `PRIVATE_SHOPIFY_STOREFRONT_API_TOKEN`.